Medical expert of the article

 - Somatoform disorders.

-- Non-malochial depression.
+- Non-melancholic depression.

 - Neurasthenia.

-- can not be explained by any other disease;
+- cannot be explained by any other disease;

-- significantly limits the level of activity;
+- significantly limits activity levels;

-Diagnostics of the chronic fatigue syndrome
+Diagnostics chronic fatigue syndrome

 - Screening study of cognitive and mental status.